rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 of your own programming logic and only using the RDKit for peripheral things like I/O, SMARTS matching, preparing 2D images and the like, then it is likely that you will have good performance gains if you write in C++ and compile to a native executable.
+One reason for faster executables from C++ is that because the code is only compiled once, it can be worth the compiler spending more time optimising the code for speed.
+In Python, where the compilation is done each time at run-time, this overhead is less acceptable.
+Writing inefficient code is relatively easy in any language, but the C++ compiler can save you from yourself-at higher optimisation levels, it will re-arrange loops, factorise expressions etc., so that the final executable may be difficult to align with the original source code.
+For example (Huw!), the gcc will change sqrt(a) * sqrt(b) to sqrt(a*b) removing an expensive square root operation.

 Another consideration is the completeness of the API.
 A lot of the higher level functionality in RDKit is developed in Python, and back-porting to C++ occurs on a demand-driven basis.
-There are therefore examples of quite useful functionality, such as drawing multiple 2D molecule diagrams to a grid, or computing the RMS differences between conformers that are not available in C++.
+There are therefore examples of quite useful functionality, such as computing the RMS differences between conformers that are not available in C++.
 Of course, if this affects you you can always implement the C++ version and submit a Pull Request.
+Indeed, the RMS calculation is on its way.

 ## Memory Management